name: browserbase

 export BROWSERBASE_API_KEY="your_api_key"

-Step 4 — Verify setup:
+Step 4 — Verify the CLI and Browserbase access:

-bb projects list
+browse cloud projects list

 export BROWSERBASE_API_KEY="their_key"